VianneySonneville/minimages/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Try with image optimization.
+try with base 64.
+try with cache.
+try with lazyloading async.

 Things you may want to cover:

 * Ruby version